 The Limit of Detection (LOD) at the clinical cutoff is the concentration of HPV RNA that gives a positive result (above the clinical cutoff) 95% of the time.
-The LOD of the Aptima HPV assay was determined by testing dilution panels of in vitro transcripts (IVT) for all 14 high-risk genotypes and 4 HPV-infected cell lines: SiHa, HeLa, MS751 and ME180 (ATCC, Manassas, Virginia).
-For the IVT panels, specimen transport media was spiked with IVT at various concentrations and then diluted with individual negative ThinPrep liquid cytology specimens prior to testing.
-For the HPV-infected cell panels, pools of HPV-negative ThinPrep liquid cytology specimens were spiked with HPV-infected cells at various concentrations and then diluted with specimen transport media prior to testing.
+The LOD of the Aptima HPV assay was determined by testing in vitro transcripts (IVT) for all 14 high-risk genotypes.
+Specimen transport media was spiked with IVT at various concentrations and then diluted with individual negative ThinPrep liquid cytology specimens prior to testing.
 Thirty replicates of each copy level were tested with each of two reagent lots for a total of 60 replicates.
-Testing was performed over 14 days, with 1 to 12 runs performed per day and 5 replicates of a given genotype and concentration tested in each run.
+Testing was performed over 12 days, with 1 to 12 runs performed per day and 5 replicates of a given genotype and concentration tested in each run.
 The 95% detection limit was calculated from Probit regression analysis of the positivity results for each dilution panel.

-The Probit analysis results, Table 20, show that HPV 16, 18, 31, 33, 35, 39, 45, 58, 59, and 68 had 95% detection limits less than 100 copies/reaction; and types 51, 52, 56, and 66 had 95% detection limits between 100 and 300 copies/reaction.
-The four cell lines tested had 95% detection limits less than 1 cell/reaction.
+Probit regression analysis shows that HPV 16, 18, 31, 33, 35, 39, 45, 58, 59 and 68 had predicted 95% detection limits less than 100 copies/reaction; and type 51, 52, 56 and 66 had a predicted 95% detection limit between 100 and 300 copies.